 - earning a diploma or degree from a post-secondary school

-In addition to providing funding, Advancing Futures helps students succeed by supporting them while transitioning into adulthood, learning life skills and becoming successful in school.
-The program recognizes the potential of students to reach their educational goals and overcome the challenges they may face.
+In addition to providing funding, Advancing Futures helps young adults succeed by supporting them while transitioning into adulthood, learning life skills, and becoming successful in school.
+The program recognizes the potential of young adults to reach their educational goals and overcome the challenges they may face.

 - be between 18 and 24 years old at the time they apply